maxbuma/renoview-aws-serverles/README.md

-# RenovieW AWS Serverless Application
+# Renoview AWS Serverless Application

 ## Project Overview
 A serverless web application for construction site photo management built using AWS services.
 This project demonstrates the implementation of cloud architecture using: